MellowYarker/FireMap/README.md

 To run it, add your twitter API tokens to crawler.py, and add your Google Maps API key to the long string in format.py (near the bottom).<br />
 Once you have done this, open a terminal and navigate to the directory you have this repo saved to.
 Type python3 firemap.py.<br />
-This <b>could</b> take quite a bit of time the first time you run it.
-Many locations have not been geocoded yet, and this takes some time.
+<b>This could take quite a bit of time the first time you run it.</b> Many locations have not been geocoded yet, and this takes some time.
 If you run it again it shouldn't take more than a few seconds as the locations that did not have geocodes before have been added to a dictionary and serialized in the geocodes file.<br />
 Once map.html is created, view it in a browser.<br /><br /><br />
 I'm not a fan of how slow the process of geocoding is compared to accessing an existing geocode, so if I find a decent open source dataset of all the intersections in Toronto and their geocodes, I'll just use that.<br />
 A legend still needes to be added:<br />